ibexa/documentation-developer/docs/api/general_rest_usage.md

 By default, if multiple criteria are given, but not wrapped by any operator, the `AND` operator is used.

-However, when trying to use the same type of criterion for multiple times, the parser will wrap it with the `OR` operator.
+When using the same criterion for multiple times, the parser wraps it with the `OR` operator.
-While this is a side effect of internal operations of the view query parser, trying to make the `AND` query for different values of the same criterion type has no practical sense as it always returns no results.
+Note that making the `AND` query for different values of the same criterion type always returns zero results.

 XML example: